inrialearninglab/ai4t/docs/O1-Mooc/module-3-how-does-AI-work/3-2-lets-play-with-the-data/3-2-1v-of-machine-learning-and-data-video.en.md

 ---
-title: Of Machine Learning and Data
+title: 3.2.1 Video Of Machine Learning and Data
 description: a video specifically dedicated to machine learning with highlights on machine learning, supervised and reinforcement learning, neural networks and deep learning.
 type: video
 ---
+# Video: Of Machine Learning and Data
 This Forth video is more specifically dedicated to machine learning.
 It is still a generalist video, with a humorous tone, which can be used in class.

 The video also provides an overview of some machine learning concepts in the form of a cartoon :